 As of right now the retail price for this mascara currently ranges from $3.99 – $6.99 depending on which store you purchase it from.

-The front of the packaging case advertises the mascara as being volumizing stating in big bold font “Max Volume” on the top left hand corner.
-In the bottom right hand corner the mascara advertises as being 3x volume, the mascara color that I bought is 300 very black blaze which is stated in the top right hand corner.
+The front of the packaging case advertises the mascara as being volumizing stating in the big bold font “Max Volume” in the top left-hand corner.
+In the bottom right-hand corner, the mascara advertises as being 3x volume, the mascara color that I bought is 300 very black blaze which is stated in the top right-hand corner.

 At first glance, I have to say I thought the packaging was cute, yet simple.
-I like the fact that the packaging of the mascara represents the name well, with the pinky purple ribbon like flames over the reddish-orange like colour tube (the photo doesn’t show the true colour of the tube as opposed to if you saw it in person).
+I like the fact that the packaging of the mascara represents the name well, with the pinky purple ribbon like flames over the reddish-orange color tube (the photo doesn’t show the true color of the tube as opposed to if you saw it in person).
 And a simple reflective silver font with Covergirl one side and the name “flamed out” on the other.

 Looking at the wand it has an hour-glass shape to it, which I think the company chose because it was their way of trying to make a wand that would be able to pick up on all the lashes at once, making sure they are coated with mascara within the first sweep.
 Especially since most mascara wands seem to make it either impossible or hard to coat all your lashes in one stroke, which means having to break down your routine by coating the lashes at different times.
 Like for me, I sweep my lashes on the first stroke and then go over any lashes that I feel have been left out starting from the outer, then doing the inner and sweeping all the lashes over again until I’m satisfied overall with how my lashes look.
 I am going to give you my own review of the mascara, showing you the results that I got from using Covergirl Flamed Out mascara and whether I think it is worth the money and if I would purchase it again or not.
 I will be doing 3 coats to see the difference between each and how it builds up.
 Even though, personally I would normally only apply 1 coat as I don’t like to have spidery looking eyelashes as I am not a fan of them.